I'll Remember: Chart performance

 In the United States, the song debuted at number 35 on the Hot 100 chart for the Billboard issue dated April 2, 1994, and it sold 12,000 units in the first week.
 After eight weeks, the song reached a peak of number two on the chart on May 28, 1994 behind "I Swear" by All-4-One.
 It stayed there for four weeks.
 The song became the fifth single by Madonna to peak at the number two position and tied her with Elvis Presley for the most number two songs on the Hot 100.
 However, this record was broken by Madonna in 1998, when her single "Frozen" peaked at two.
-The song also topped the Adult Contemporary chart for four consecutive weeks, becoming Madonna's fourth number-one for this chart following "Live to Tell", "La Isla Bonita", and "Cherish".
+The song topped the Adult Contemporary chart for four consecutive weeks, becoming Madonna's fourth number-one for this chart following "Live to Tell", "La Isla Bonita", and "Cherish".
 The single spent a total of 26 weeks on the Billboard Hot 100 and was certified gold by the Recording Industry Association of America (RIAA) on June 14, 1994.
 It was one of the best-selling singles of 1994, having sold 500,000 copies within that year.

 In Canada, the song debuted at 52 on the RPM 100 Hit Tracks chart.
 After seven weeks it reached the top of the chart for the RPM issue dated May 16, 1994.
 The song was present on the chart for 24 weeks, and was ranked at number two on the year-end RPM chart for 1994.
 In the United Kingdom it debuted at ten on the chart and reached seven the next week.
 It was present for a total of eight weeks on the chart.
 According to the Official Charts Company, "I'll Remember" has sold 100,090 copies in the United Kingdom, as of August 2008.
 Across Europe, the song became a top 40 hit in Belgium, France and Netherlands.
 The song reached the top-twenty in Iceland and Switzerland, and the top-ten in Australia, Ireland and Sweden.
 It peaked just outside the top 40 in Germany.